 What Happens When You Use an HVAC System for Construction Drying

 An HVAC unit is capable of removing humidity from indoor air, particularly when the air conditioner runs.
 But, engineers design these systems to control temperatures (i.e., thermal loads), not remove moisture.
 For an A/C to cool the air, it must remove excess humidity first.
-For this reason, the most energy efficient units become less efficient in regards to removing humidity because the cold coil doesn’t get cold enough for humidity control purposes.
-The result is a system that reaches the temperature set point quickly, but doesn’t remove much humidity due to its short cycling.
+For this reason, the most energy-efficient units become less efficient in regards to removing humidity because the cold coil doesn’t get cold enough for humidity control purposes.
+The result is a system that reaches the temperature set point quickly but doesn’t remove much humidity due to its short cycling.
 The moisture that the unit acquires ends up re-evaporating into a space.

 Air conditioner manufactures attempted to give their units the ability to eliminate excess moisture by slowing the fan, which allows the cold coil to get cold enough to remove humidity.
 Incidentally, A/C units produce very cold air, which cools some of the system’s components as well, such as ducts and discharge registers.
-Condensation then forms on the cooled components and drips water into the unit.
-A/C over-cooling also produces temperatures that are not conducive to the drying or installation of construction materials, such as paint, concrete, wallboards, flooring, fireproofing and lumber.
+Condensation then forms on the cooling components and drips water into the unit.
+A/C over-cooling also produces temperatures that are not conducive to the drying or installation of construction materials, such as paint, concrete, wallboards, flooring, fireproofing, and lumber.